smdpicker/stamps3_with_drv2605L/README.md

 - Haptic patterns 50-123 are from the DRV2605L's built-in effect library
 - All buttons use internal pull-up resistors
 - The DRV2605L is only powered when needed (BTN4 press) to save power
+- Uses ESP32's ext1 wakeup to support multiple button wake-up sources
+- DRV2605L is powered from 5V as specified in the connection diagram

+## Troubleshooting

+- If haptic effects don't work, check I2C connections on G44 (SDA) and G42 (SCL)
+- Ensure DRV2605L is receiving 5V power supply
+- Check serial monitor for I2C communication errors
+- Verify button connections and ensure they're properly grounded when pressed

 ## License